Manasa-Polisetti/BLOOD-DONATION-MANAGEMENT-SYSTEM/README.md

 # BLOOD-DONATION-MANAGEMENT-SYSTEM
-This is a application blood donation management system
+This is a application Blood Donation Management System